zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### ECMAScript modules and modern syntax

 At this moment, `core-js` uses CommonJS modules.
 For a long time, it was the most popular JavaScript modules format, but now ECMAScript provides its own modules format and it's already very popular and supported *almost* everywhere.
-For example, Deno, like browsers, doesn’t support CommonJS, but supports ES modules. `core-js` should get an ECMAScript modules version in the near future.
+For example, Deno, like browsers, doesn't support CommonJS, but supports ES modules. `core-js` should get an ECMAScript modules version in the near future.
 But, for example, on NodeJS, ECMAScript modules are supported only in the modern versions — but on NodeJS `core-js` should work without transpiling / bundling even in ancient versions, [Electron still does not support it](https://github.com/electron/electron/issues/21457), etc., so it's problematically to get rid of the CommonJS version immediately.

 The situation with the rest of modern syntax is not so obvious.
 At this moment, `core-js` uses ES3 syntax.
 Initially, it was for maximal optimization since anyway it should be pre-transpiled to old syntax.
 But it was only initially.
 Now, `core-js` just can't be properly transpiled in userland and should be ignored in transpiler configs.
 Why?
 Let's take a look, for example, at Babel transforms: